auth0/docs/custom-signup.md

 ## Optional: Verifying password strength

-Password policies for database connections in the dashboard.
+Password policies for database connections can be configured in the dashboard.
 For more information, [check out the documentation](password-strength).

 The configured password policies, along with other connection information, can be retrieved publicly by accessing a JSONP file at the following URL: